 First of all you want to make sure you have digital backups of all your important documents.
 In fact, you should have a backup of your backup!
-You can have an online service who backs up your files automatically, as well as external hard drives, discs or flash drives to keep your files safe.
-Now, because you are going to have paper files as well as the digital storage devices, you should opt for a temperature control storage unit.
-This will protect them both from damage that can be caused by excessive heat and extreme cold.
+You can have an online service that backs up your files automatically, as well as external hard drives, discs or flash drives to keep your files safe.
+Now, because you are going to have paper files as well as digital storage devices, you should opt for a temperature control storage unit.
+Protect them both from damage caused by excessive heat and extreme cold.
 The last thing you need is to go to your storage unit to retrieve an important paper or digital file, only to find out that the paper is starting to disintegrate or your hard drive is warped from the long hot summer and won’t work.

 You need to keep certain documents for specified periods of time.
-For example, tax documents should be kept for 5 years in case of an audit.
-The IRS can begin an audit up to 3 years after taxes are filed for any given year; meaning they can audit you for 2013 during the 2016 year.
-And, if they suspect anything dubious, they can go back ever farther.
+For example, keep tax documents for 5 years in case of an audit.
+The IRS can audit up to 3 years after taxes are filed for any given year; meaning they can audit you for 2013 during the 2016 year.
+And, if they suspect anything dubious, they can go back even farther.
 Employee files need to be kept the entire time of employment, and then between 3-4 years after that employee leaves.
-Any files or records regarding the businesses assets should be kept indefinitely.
+Keep any files or records regarding the business’s assets indefinitely.
 While these are suggestions, it is always best to check with your attorney or accountant before destroying or getting rid of any paperwork or documents that relate to your business.

 In organizing your files, you have several methods to choose from to keep them easy to store and locate later when you need them.
 Binders are good for any kind of comparison reports that you may keep such as graphs and ledgers.
-File folders are good for sorting invoices, employee records and payroll information.
-These should then be placed into file boxes by year and category.
+File folders are good for sorting invoices, employee records, and payroll information.
+Place these into file boxes by year and category.
 Make sure they are clearly labeled for easy access.
 The same goes for your digital files.
-Clearly label the drives and discs, and place them in a fire proof safe or something similar that will keep them separated and protected.
+Clearly label the drives and discs, and place them in a fireproof safe or something similar that will keep them separated and protected.

-If you are a business that provides physical products for your customers, you are going to have inventory all the time.
-Some of it you will want to keep on site at your office; such as items that are ordered all the time or things that are needed very suddenly.
-The rest of it is typically overflow and can be kept off site in your self storage unit.
+If you are a business that provides physical products for your customers, you are going to have inventoried all the time.
+Some of it you will want to keep on-site at your offices; such as items that are ordered all the time or things that are needed very suddenly.
+The rest of it is typically overflow and can be kept off-site in your self storage unit.
 You can easily get to your inventory quickly to fulfill orders and make deliveries to your customers, and keep your office free of all the excess that you don’t need immediately.
 Depending on your products, you may simply need a drive-up access storage unit.
 We also have inside access and temperature control storage units for more sensitive items like electronics and antique furniture.

 You will need a plan to keep your inventory organized inside your storage unit.
 Many of our business customers use shelving placed around the outer walls.
 You can also make “aisles” down the center if you have a larger storage unit that allows for it.
 Depending on your product, drawers, boxes or bins within your shelving may also be necessary to keep small items together.
 I have a business tenant who has shelves that he built and uses to organize his various fabrics and sewing items.
 He then has labeled bins on the shelves to hold his inventory.
 This allows for maximum space usage and easy access, taking advantage of the full height of the storage unit without having to stack boxes on top of boxes to fit it all in.
 Works very well for him!